Research shows staff members are more likely to remain committed and present with more investment in anti-oppression work.3

 We will start with a conversation about what you're looking for, what you want it to look like, who will be in the room and how we can make lasting and impactful change over time.
 This first contact is critical in assessing how I can be the best fit for your organization.

-We continue with a rigorous assessment to determine who will be in the room, who are the stakeholders, the history of how you arrived to where you are, where you want to be, and timelines.
+We continue with rigorous information gathering to determine who will be in the room, who are the stakeholders, the history of how you arrived to where you are, where you want to be, and timelines.

 We begin the process as an arc, not as an isolated talk or workshop.
 Whether we have one session or several, the work will be embedded with your organization for long-term change.
 This is urgent and necessary work, and the work we do together will position you to move forward.